turbinenreiter/MicroPythonSmallSats/text/Background.md

     The ```for op in [1, 2, 3]``` construct creates a loop in which the variable ```op``` is set to the n-th element of the list on the n-th iteration through the loop.
 In this context, orthogonality is given when the following conditions are true.

     * the ```list``` that is iterated over is not changed by doing so
-    * the ```for _ in``` construct behaves the same for any data type it is used on, meaning that it does not change its behavior according to it
+    * the ```for _ in``` construct behaves the same for any data type it is used on, meaning it does not change its behavior according to it

     The first condition is true for our example.
 The second, however, shows the limits of the concept: iterating over a data type is only sensible when the data type is a congregation of values.
 Iterating over a single value does not work and is not allowed.
 This means that orthogonality as a mathematical concept can be proven or disproven for a programming language, but in a computer science context it is not a binary decision, but a scale.